chrischow/dataandstuff/_posts/2019-09-15-machine-learning-for-property-pricing.md

 1. **Too little data.** The models were trained on relatively recent data, as opposed to a large bank of data on housing prices.
 The good thing about this approach is that it avoids using old data that may have become irrelevant.
 The tradeoff is that *some* of the older data could be useful.
 For example, 5 years could have been an acceptable time frame for the dataset.
 2. **No temporal effects.** The models assumed that relationships in the data were stable during the time frames in the respective dataset.
 However, one month's prices could be related to the following month's prices.
 Including temporal features like lagged prices for a given type of property could improve prediction.
 3. **Simple algorithms.** K-NN was a good model because it accurately models business thinking on valuation, and LightGBM is a good model in general.
 However, other sophisticated approaches could have been tested.
-For example, stacked regression can be used to control outlying predictions and by extension, improve MAPE.
+For example, stacked regression can be used to control outlying predictions and thereby improve MAPE.

 # Conclusion
 In this post, I showed that basic ML algorithms could produce acceptable valuations (C-Value) of Singapore properties.
 Although these could not match up to the predictive accuracy of X-Value and Zoom Value in terms of median error and the proportion of predictions within given margins of error, these were good enough for providing a rough estimate of value.

 More generally, I showed that there is value in using ML for quantifying relationships between characteristics of a property (and/or its similar properties) and its market price.
-This also means that ML could also be useful in quantifying relationships between property characteristics and a fair **listing** price.
+This also means that ML can be used to quantify and recommend a fair **listing** price.
 This would be an alternative to [SRX's X-Listing Price](https://www.srx.com.sg/ask-home-prof/13952/streetsine-launches-x-listing-price-to-improve-real-estate-pricing), the only all-in-one recommendation service provided to sellers that is available on the market.
 I'll save this for next time :)

 ---
 Credits for image: [Nanalyze](https://www.nanalyze.com/)